ThreeSixtyGiving/standard/documentation/src/identifiers.md

 ## Codes

+For a list of codes, please see the check the [IATI Organisation Registration Codelist](http://iatistandard.org/201/codelists/OrganisationRegistrationAgency/) for a prefix to use.
+Remember that when publishing to 360Giving, to separate the IATI organisation prefix and the organisation’s registered number with a dash.

+For example, a charity registered in England and Wales with the [Charity Commission](https://www.gov.uk/government/organisations/charity-commission) and a number of ''''1070468'''' will use an IATI prefix of GB-CHC.
+The number  in your 360Giving publication would be:

+>''''GB-CHC-1070468''''

+Is there a registrar missing from the [IATI Organisation Registration Codelist](http://iatistandard.org/201/codelists/OrganisationRegistrationAgency/)?
+You can request a code addition through the IATI helpdesk support@iatistandard.org or get in touch with 360Giving Support Team.

-Contact support for details of prefixes to use when publishing classification codes for your grants.
+You can also contact 360Giving support for advice on prefixes to use when publishing organisation codes for your grants.